Bazist/HArray/README.md

 ![alt tag](https://s15.postimg.org/gzww2zhor/i_Core5.png)

 **Notes**: All results in tables below in milliseconds.
 In green color best results.
-In each benchmark Value size is constant and equals 4 bytes.
+In each benchmark Value size is 4 bytes (emulates a memory pointer on Value object).
 SEQUENCE cases always illustrate Worst Case for VyMa/Trie algorithm.

 ------------------